 - “Wanna go up.”

-Even more impressively, Cosmo uttered some phrases with their correct grammar structure, such as, “We’re gonna go for a walk.”
-Similarly, whenever Cosmo’s owner wasn’t in the room, she would say things like, “I’m here,” and “Where are you?”
+Cosmo uttered some phrases with their correct grammar structure, such as, “We’re gonna go for a walk.”
+Similarly, whenever Cosmo’s owner wasn’t in the room, she would say things like, “I’m here” and “Where are you?”
 These phrases suggest that Cosmo grasped the concept behind the things she said.

-For example, if a parrot were to say, “How are you?” every time its owner walks into the room, it’s just mimicking something it hears its owner said.
+For example, if a parrot were to say, “How are you?” every time its owner walks into the room, it’s just mimicking something said by the owner.

 Do Parrots Know Their Names?

-- Allow your parrot a few weeks to adjust to its new surroundings, giving it time to feel comfortable and secure.
+- Allow the parrot time to adjust to its surroundings to feel comfortable and secure.

-- Work on forming a strong bond with your parrot, handling it regularly, and practicing easy socialization techniques.
+- Work on forming a strong bond with the parrot, handling it, and practicing socialization techniques.

-- Find a quiet spot within your home without any distractions to start training your parrot.
-Choose somewhere that doesn’t get much through traffic.
+- Find a quiet spot to start training the parrot.

-- Have some treats to hand and say your parrot’s name a few times, rewarding it each time with a small piece of food.
+- Have some treats to hand and say the parrot’s name a few times, rewarding it with food.

-- Repeat this process as much as you can for 15-20 minutes.
-Attempt it a few times every day.
+- Repeat this process frequently for 15-20 minutes.
+Attempt it several times daily.

 Not only can parrots learn their name, but it seems as if wild birds name their babies.
-As described by The Royal Society Publishing, a team of researchers set up video cameras and sound recorders inside and outside several nests containing newly-hatched green-rumped parrots.
+As The Royal Society Publishing reported, researchers put video cameras and sound recorders inside and outside several nests containing newly-hatched green-rumped parrots.

-After listening to their vocalizations, the team found that the chicks used specific peeps to identify themselves to other birds.
+After listening to their vocalizations, the team found that the chicks used specific peeps to identify themselves from other birds.
 They also learned the peeping names of their family in conversation.

-A possible explanation for this is that parent parrots name their chicks, giving them a unique identifier.
-As a result, it’s also possible that parrots understand the names given to them by their human caregivers.
+A possible explanation is that parent parrots name their chicks, giving them a unique identifier.
+As a result, parrots may understand the names humans give them.

 What Are The Best Talking Parrots?